Student Financial Aid

 • if the reasons you stated in your reply are not deemed adequate.

 The student financial aid may be recovered from you if you have completed a particularly small amount of credits or if it’s apparent that you have had no intention of completing studies.
 You can choose to cancel the aid or pay some of it back if you want your academic progress to be monitored during a shorter period of time.
 It’s best to cancel the aid if the academic year is still ongoing and your academic progress has slowed down.
-More information: www.kela.fi/web/en/study-progress-higher-education.
+More information: https://www.kela.fi/cancelling-or-paying-back-financial-aid-higher-education.

 If you take out a student loan while in higher education and you complete your degree within the target time, you may be eligible for a student loan compensation.
 The student loan compensation means that Kela pays back part of your student loan.
 The compensation is only available to higher education students who began their first course of study in higher education on or after 1 August 2014.
-More information: www.kela.fi/web/en/student-loan-compensation.
+More information: https://www.kela.fi/student-loan-compensation.

 Income supervision